bpmn-io/bpmnlint-playground/README.md

 Configure rules via the [`.bpmnlintrc`](.bpmnlintrc) file.

-## Start Hacking
+## Hack the Playground

+The project includes a rules plug-in in the [`plugin`](./plugin) directory.
+It exposes rules under the `playground` namespace.
+Change the contents in that directory and see the playground app reflect your changes in real-time.

+A few things you can do:

-Create or modify rules in the [`plugin/rules`](./plugin/rules) directory.
+* Create or modify rules in the [`plugin/rules`](./plugin/rules) directory.

-Expose default configurations via the [plugin entry point](./plugin/index.js).
+* Expose default configurations via the [plugin entry point](./plugin/index.js).

-Save your modifications.
-See the playground reload reflect your changes in real-time :rocket:.
+:rocket:

 ## Resources